pants721/skely/README.md

 ## About

-Skely is very simple.
-All it does is copy a given template file or directory from `~.config/sk` to a specified directory.
+Skely is a command line tool for managing and using project templates.
+Skely is especially useful when working with languages like C that don't have the luxury of a cargo-esque project initializer.

 ## Installation
 To install Skely run